archlinux/aur/README.md

 `gpg --receive-keys 1D1F0DC78F173680`

-`trizen -S --noconfirm aur-comment-fetcher-git checkupdates+aur python3-memoizedb`
+`yay -S --noconfirm aur-comment-fetcher-git checkupdates+aur python3-memoizedb`

 #### optional: Install mail

 If you have the command `mail` **not** available on your system:

-`sudo pacman -S ssmtp`
+`yay -S ssmtp`

 I use and have tested only sstmp but every sendmail-like `mail` cmd will do.